 For the length of time to enter a nursing home, we analyzed 2014-2021 HILOC and focused on those who were in the program for at least two years in 2014-2021.
 Among the 722 members switching from home to nursing homes during this period, 301 members were approved at an At-Risk LOC status in their first assessment when they were at home.
-We estimated the average days to enter a nursing home by member characteristics such as sex and county and tested the extent to which the days to enter a nursing home of At-Risk versus LTSS members who met NF LOC.
+We estimated the average days to enter a nursing home by member characteristics such as sex and county and tested the extent to which the days to enter a nursing home varied by member characteristics.
+We also compared the length of time to enter a nursing home of At-Risk versus LTSS members who met NF LOC.

-For PROs, we analyzed the goal attainment status from one Health Plan data extract.
+For PROs, we analyzed the goal attainment status from one health plan data extract.
 Among 3,127 members who stayed in the same program with both demographic and goal attainment information in 2021-2022, 479 were At-Risk members.
 We described goals that were completed by member characteristics such as age, sex, and county and compared the goal completion of At-Risk versus LTSS members who met NF LOC.